-Parrey was commissioned lieutenant on 12 April 1761 and promoted commander on 11 May 1776, in which capacity he commanded the tender Bute in the Downs towards the end of the year.
-He had the sloop Alderney 10 from the spring of 1777, successfully cruising between Yarmouth and the coast of Holland on the lookout for American vessels trading with the Netherlands.
+Parrey was commissioned lieutenant on 12 April 1761 and promoted commander on 11 May 1776, in which capacity he commanded the Bute tender in the Downs.
+Having joined the sloop Alderney 10 in February1777 following the death at Yarmouth of her commander, William Webster, he cruised the North Sea in search of enemy privateers and American vessels trading with the Netherlands.

-He was posted captain with seniority from 2 May 1778 as a reward for participating in the Kings review of the fleet that month, and he joined the Invincible 74 with the broad pennant of Commodore John Evans.
-This ship formed part of Vice-Admiral Hon John Byron’s fleet which left for North America on 9 June 1778, and she reached Newfoundland after appalling weather had caused the fleet to disperse.
-Not long afterwards the Invincible returned to England to be refitted and coppered.
+He was posted captain with seniority from 2 May 1778 as a reward for participating in the King’s review of the fleet at Spithead that month, and he joined the Invincible 74 with the broad pennant of Commodore John Evans.
+This ship formed part of Vice-Admiral Hon.
+John Byron’s fleet which sailed for North America on 9 June, and after appalling weather had caused the force to disperse, the Invincible was towed into St. John’s, Newfoundland in great distress.
+At the end of October, she sailed from Newfoundland for England in the company of Vice-Admiral John Montagu’s flagship Europa 50 and a convoy of about one hundred vessels, but after separating in a gale on 7 November she eventually arrived at Spithead three weeks later under jury-masts with part of the convoy.
+On 25 January 1779 she was docked in Portsmouth to be refitted and coppered.